 In December 2004, the FASB issued SFAS No. 123 (Revised 2004), Share-Based Payment (SFAS No. 123(R)), which is a revision to SFAS No. 123, Accounting for Stock-Based Compensation.
 SFAS No. 123(R) requires all share-based payments to employees, including grants of employee stock options, to be recognized in the financial statements based on their fair values.
 The Company will adopt SFAS No. 123(R) on January 1, 2006, as required by the Securities and Exchange Commission.
 The Company adopted the fair value based method of accounting for share-based payments effective January 1, 2004 using the retroactive restatement method described in SFAS No. 148, Accounting for Stock-Based Compensation - Transition and Disclosure.
-Currently, the Company uses the Black-Scholes formula to estimate the value of stock options granted to employees and expects to continue to use this option valuation model.
-The Company does not anticipate that the adoption of SFAS No. 123(R) will have a material impact on its results of operations or its financial position.
+Currently, the Company uses the Black-Scholes valuation model to estimate the value of stock options granted to employees.
+The Company is currently assessing the impact of adoption of SFAS 123(R).